pudly/schmopera-hugo/content/articles/belle-darling-klondike-queen.md

 related_companies = []
 related_people = []
-short_description = "It's not just a historical vaudeville hoot, but it's as different as it could be from the other two on the line-up - the social-media tragedy of Crystal Wood's Grief Circus, and the feminist-Cinderella of If the Shoe Fits." slug = "belle-darling-klondike-queen" title = "Belle Darling Klondike Queen" youtube_url = ""
+short_description = "It's not just a historical vaudeville hoot, but it's as different as it could be from the other two on the line-up - the social-media tragedy of Crystal Wood's Grief Circus, and the feminist-Cinderella of If the Shoe Fits." slug = "a-fab-kick-off-to-the-fireworks-festival-belle-darling-klondike-queen" title = "A fab kick-off to the FireWorks Festival: Belle Darling Klondike Queen" youtube_url = ""

 +++